ThomasM2568/Drone_Project/README.md

 # Drone Project
-Kyllian Cuevas & Thomas Mirbey
+Kyllian Cuevas & Thomas Mirbey. \n
 Documentation is located in the doc directory in the rar file.
 # Project Constraints, Overview, and Instructions